ChargePoint: Charging stations

 ChargePoint Home – This small home charger won an Edison Award for new product innovation and human-centered design.
 It is available in 16A and 32A versions.
 ChargePoint Home Flex added 50A charging support.

 CT4000 Family – The CT4000 is intended for property owners, businesses and municipalities providing for charging stations for their employees, customers, residents and fleets.
 It was the first to support power sharing along multiple ports.

 CP4000 Family – Three phase Mennekes ("type 2") charging for Europe, up to 22 kW.
 Can share a single three phase 63A circuit or use two separate 32A circuits.

 CPE 100 and CPE 200 – ChargePoint Express DC fast chargers offer fast charging for most DC-capable electric vehicles.
 With an embedded AC-to-DC converter, they directly charge the vehicle battery and can charge some EVs in less than 30 minutes.
 Express stations are particularly suitable for short dwell time parking, freeway corridor locations and quick turnaround fleet charging.
 They can also be installed in workplaces to complement CT4000 stations for employees who need a quick charge.
 Express 100 is 24 kW, Express 200 is 50 kW, and Express 250 is 62.5 kW.
 Express 100 is available in separate CCS and CHAdeMO models, while Express 200 is larger and has both ports.
 Express 200 is a charging design licensed from Tritium.

 CPF25 Family – The CPF25 is designed for select fleet and multi-family applications.
 For fleets, CPF25 stations are suited for depot charging.
 For multi-family communities, CPF25 stations are intended for personal charging in assigned parking spots.
 CPF32 is a European Type 2 version (still limited to single phase 32A charging).
 The CPF50 added 50A charging support.

-ChargePoint Express Plus Family – The liquid-cooled, modular 400 kW charging system called "Express Plus" was launched in January 2017 at CES in Las Vegas, Nevada, USA.
+ChargePoint Express Plus Family – The liquid-cooled, modular 400 kW charging system called "Express Plus" was launched in January 2017 at CES in Las Vegas, Nevada.